derv82/wifite2/README.md

    * Includes information about the cracked access point (Name, BSSID, Date, etc).
 * Easy to try to crack handshakes or PMKID hashes against a wordlist (`--crack`)

+TIP!
+Use `wifite.py -h -v` for a collection of switches and settings for your own customization, automation, timers and so on ..

 What's new?
 -----------
 Comparing this repo to the "old wifite" @ https://github.com/derv82/wifite